12401 Willowbrook Road, SE

 The Western Maryland IT Center of Excellence focuses on educating and upskilling a local workforce to meet the demands of IT business retention, expansion, and attraction in the region.
 We offer a variety of in-demand industry credential training programs in cyber security, networking, IT project management, and service desk management.
 The Center also focuses on delivering a wide range of training programs in STEM fields such as basic computer technology, environmental compliance, and youth coding and robotics.
 Additionally, we offer online training opportunities to our region in virtually every professional field and personal interest category through several online learning partnerships.

 ACM program students in other disciplines may utilize Western Maryland Works at Allegany College of Maryland’s resources through course projects or independently through a Makerspace membership.
-Western Maryland Works at Allegany College of Maryland proudly partners with Allegany County Public Schools to offer high school juniors the opportunity to complete 39 college credits over two years in Automated Technology Engineering while simultaneously earning up to 20 valuable industry-recognized credentials.
+Western Maryland Works at Allegany College of Maryland proudly partners with Allegany County Public Schools to offer high school juniors and seniors the opportunity to complete 39 college credits over two years in Automated Technology Engineering while simultaneously earning up to 20 valuable industry-recognized credentials.
 Students will then be recognized by the State of Maryland with a CTE completer certification in Manufacturing Engineering Technology upon finishing high school.